mangalam-research/wed/README.rst

 This section covers only salient changes:

+* 0.7:
+  - Wed gained saving and recovery capabilities.
+  - Wed gained capabilities for logging information to a server through Ajax calls.

 * 0.6:
   - Internal: wed no longer works with Twitter Bootstrap version 2 and now requires version 3 RC1 or later.
 This version of Bootstrap